Monitoring Proxmox VE with Grafana Stack on LXC

 -H "Authorization: PVEAPIToken=grafana-user@pve!grafana-token=YOUR_TOKEN"

 # Should return JSON.
-If timeout/connection refused, check your network/firewall
+Timeout = network/firewall issue

 journalctl -u prometheus-pve-exporter -f